-For PV in categories 2 and 3 an adjustment to the AC nameplate PV will need to be made to account for avoided losses on the distribution system.
+For solar PV in Categories 2 and 3, an adjustment to the AC nameplate will need to be made to account for avoided losses on the distribution system.
 Currently, the ISO assumption for distribution losses as a percentage of load is 5.5%.
-Hence the negative loads will be the AC nameplate load at the bus plus 5.5% to account for avoided distribution losses.
+Hence the negative loads will be the AC nameplate PV injection at the bus on the low-side of the distribution transformer plus 5.5% to account for avoided distribution losses.

 Modeling Solar Generation in Transmission Planning

-Based on a review of historic PV outputs ISO Transmission Planning has determined a 26% availability factor to be appropriate for transmission planning studies.
-The 26% level represents the output of solar generation during the peak load period between 4 p.m. and 6 p.m. in the Summer.
-This is the time period when solar output begins to go down due the angle of the sun and when loads are still at or near the peak level.
+Based on a review of historic solar PV outputs, the ISO has determined a 26% availability factor to be appropriate for transmission planning studies.
+The 26% level represents the output of solar PV during the Summer Peak Load period between 4 p.m. and 6 p.m. in the Summer.
+This is the time period when solar output begins to decrease due the angle of the sun and when loads are still at or near their peak levels.

-The PV in Categories 2 and 3 will be assumed to be at 26% output for Needs Assessments and Solutions Studies.
-For transmission PPA studies and generation system impact studies, the PV in Category 2 and 3 may be assumed to be up to 100% available.
+The solar PV in Categories 2 and 3 will be assumed to be at 26% output for transmission Needs Assessments and Solutions Studies.
+For transmission PPA studies and generation System Impact Studies, the solar PV in Category 2 and 3 may be assumed to be up to 100% available.

-For Needs and Solutions studies the Category 1 PV will be modeled at 26% of their nameplate rating (50 degree rating) for peak load studies.
-For all other load levels the Category 1 PV generators will be modeled based on the study specific requirements.
-For transmission PPA studies and generation system impact studies, the Category 1 PV will be treated consistent with the treatment of conventional generators.
+For transmission Needs Assessments and Solutions Studies the Category 1 solar PV will be modeled at 26% of their nameplate rating (50° F rating) for Summer Peak Load studies.
+For all other load levels, the Category 1 solar PV facilities will be modeled based on the study specific requirements.
+For transmission PPA studies and generation System Impact Studies, the Category 1 solar PV will be treated consistent with the treatment of conventional generators.

-Modeling Solar Generation in FCM Studies (including the Transmission Security Analyses and Non-Commercial Capacity Deferral Notifications)
+Modeling Solar PV in FCM Studies

-PV that has qualified in FCM will be treated consistent with the treatment of other intermittent generators that have qualified in FCM.
-Non-FCM PV that is participating in the ISO-NE energy market will not be included in FCM studies because they have no obligation to generate.
-Behind-the-Meter (BTM) PV) will be modeled at a level based on the estimated median of its net output during Intermittent Reliability Hours.
+Solar PV that has qualified in FCM will be treated consistent with the treatment of other intermittent generators that have qualified in FCM.
+Non-FCM solar PV that is participating in the ISO energy market will not be included in FCM studies because they have no obligation to generate.
+Behind the meter solar PV will be modeled at a level based on the estimated median of its net output during the defined Intermittent Reliability Hours.

-Forecasting Solar PV beyond the Solar PV forecast
+Forecasting Solar PV beyond the Forecast Horizon

 Occasionally, transmission planning studies have to look beyond the 10 year PV forecast horizon.
-For these cases the growth of PV forecast from year 9 to year 10 will be used to obtain the year 11 PV forecast.
-This process will be repeated to obtain year 12 PV forecast from year 11 PV forecast and year 10 PV forecast and so on.
-2.2.1.1
+For these cases, the growth of the solar PV forecast from Year 9 to Year 10 will be used to obtain the Year 11 forecast.
+This process will be repeated to obtain Year 12 forecast from Year 11 forecast and Year 10 forecast and so on.
+This is the same methodology that is used to scale the Summer Peak Load past the forecast horizon (See Section 2.2.1.1 for details).

-Solar Impacts on Power Factor
+Solar PV Impacts on Load Power Factor

-Solar generation will be represented in peak power flow cases such that it does not affect the net power factor of the load.
-It is assumed that distribution companies will adjust their power factor correction programs to account for solar generation.
-At peak load levels, solar generation generally should reduce distribution VAR losses, therefore modeling solar power such that it does not impact net load power factor should be a slightly conservative approach.
-If no load is present at the bus then a unity power factor will be assumed.
+Solar PV will be represented in Summer Peak Load cases such that it does not affect the net power factor of the load.
+It is assumed that distribution companies will adjust their power factor correction programs to account for solar PV.
+At Summer Peak Load levels, solar PV generally should reduce distribution VAR losses, therefore modeling solar power such that it does not impact net load power factor should be a slightly conservative approach.
+If no load is present at the bus, then a 1.0 unity power factor will be assumed.

 Demand Resources